Fibrosarcomas in Cats

 Any new lumps found in cats warrant prompt veterinary attention.
 Left untreated, fibrosarcomas can become life threatening.

-Risk Factors
+Risk factors

 The incidence of different types of fibrosarcomas varies widely.
 Oral fibrosarcomas are common, while the virus-induced form is rare.
-Cats with permanently-placed medical devices may have slightly increased risk for developing a fibrosarcoma.
+Cats with permanently placed medical devices may have slightly increased risk for developing a fibrosarcoma.
 Previous radiation therapy may also lead to an increased risk.

 Symptoms vary depending on the localization, size, and spread of the tumor.
-Some symptoms can include;

 Some fibrosarcomas break open and bleed.
 This may lead to secondary infections with redness, swelling, and discharge.

 Specific localizations of fibrosarcomas may have breed, age, or environmental risk factors.
-There are rare types of fibrosarcomas that have high risk stimuli; injection-site sarcoma, viral fibrosarcoma (caused by feline leukemia virus infection), and trauma-related fibrosarcoma caused by injuries around the eye.
+There are rare types of fibrosarcomas that have high risk stimuli: injection-site sarcoma, viral fibrosarcoma (caused by feline leukemia virus infection), and trauma-related fibrosarcoma caused by injuries around the eye.

-Possible Causes
+Possible causes

 Most fibrosarcomas arise spontaneously with no identifiable cause.
-Fibrosarcomas are slow growing tumors arising from fibrous connective tissue.
+Fibrosarcomas are slow-growing tumors arising from fibrous connective tissue.
 Depending on the location of the tumor, genetic and environmental factors may contribute to the development of fibrosarcoma.

-Main Symptoms
+Main symptoms

 The symptoms vary immensely depending on the localization of the fibrosarcoma.
-Generally, they involve a swelling or mass which may be felt or seen if it is near the surface of the skin.

-Testing and Diagnosis
+Testing and diagnosis

 After a physical examination and medical history, a pet with symptoms of a fibrosarcoma typically undergoes a number of diagnostic tests, including: